- Industrial Enzyme Engineering

-On the one hand our lab is currently investigating mechanistic aspects of fungal pathogenesis and related fungal biocontrol.
+On the other hand our lab is investigating mechanistic aspects of fungal pathogenesis and related fungal biocontrol.
 This includes a particular focus on Fusarium graminearum, a devastating fungal pathogen of cereal crops that both decreases grain quality and yield as well as deposits mycotoxins.
 Fusarium has become significantly more prevalent in Canada recently, likely related to climate change.
 Toward addressing Fusarium, we are also studying the mechanisms underlying the fungal biocontrol agent Clonostachy rosea, shown to have growth inhibition activity toward Fusarium.
 We use genetic, transcriptomic, metabolomic, biochemical and biophysical methods to probe fungal perception and signal transduction as well as metabolic pathways underlying the pathogenic and biocontrol functionalities of these fungal species.
 Assays use a variety of different analytical methods such as liquid chromatography, mass spectroscopy, photospectroscopy and nuclear magnetic resonance for metabolite analyses.
-We also use protein crystallography and isothermal titration calorimetry to better understand protein-ligand interactions.
+We also use protein crystallography to better understand protein-structure function relationships.

 Publications, Protein Structures and Patents